 For anyone who grows up in a Filipino household, I’m willing to bet that the very first Filipino dish they learn to cook is adobo, and for me, that was certainly the case.
 It was the first dish that reminded me of home when I left for college; the first dish I cooked for my family after my mother passed away soon after.
 Filipino Chicken Adobo is the dish I cooked when I moved to Chicago, and it’s the dish I can make with my eyes closed, to remind me of home.

 I’ve shared iterations of adobo here with you before.
 My dad is partial to chicken and pork adobo, and I’ve shared adobo-style pulled pork and burgers, and I even shared this classic recipe with my friend Gina years ago — a slow-cooker version of this recipe even ended up in her recent cookbook.

 But why haven’t I shared it with you?
 The one I make the most, when all I want is tender, juicy, deeply flavored chicken adobo, on a bed of rice with lots of sauce?

-As many islands there are in the Philippine archipelago, there are just as many versions of adobo — the national dish of the Philippines; some have coconut milk, some have chillies.
+As many islands there are in the Philippine archipelago, there are just as many versions of adobo — the national dish of the Philippines; some have coconut milk, some have chilies.
 This may or may not be like yours.
-But this adobo is mine, as I was taught by my Tita Leah and continue to make at home, preserving it in my children’s tastebuds, for it is theirs now, too.
+But this Filipino Chicken Adobo is mine, as I was taught by my Tita Leah and continue to make at home, preserving it in my children’s tastebuds, for it is theirs now, too.

 Filipino Chicken Adobo